dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 Routing.RegisterRoute("elephantdetails", typeof(ElephantDetailPage));
 ```

-This example registers detail pages, that aren't defined in the `Shell` subclass, as routes.
+This example registers detail pages, that aren't defined in the <xref:Microsoft.Maui.Controls.Shell> subclass, as routes.
 These detail pages can then be navigated to using URI-based navigation, from anywhere within the app.
 The routes for such pages are known as *global routes*.

 > [!WARNING]
 > An `ArgumentException` will be thrown if the `Routing.RegisterRoute` method attempts to register the same route to two or more different types.